magefile/mage/site/content/libraries/_index.en.md

 easier on the eyes and more helpful than os/exec, including things like understanding how to expand environment variables in command args.

-Package `target` contains helpers for performing make-like timestamp cmoparing of files.
+Package `target` contains helpers for performing make-like timestamp comparing of files.
 It makes it easy to bail early if this target doesn't need to be run.